starbeamjs/starbeam/docs/STARBEAM-POSITIONING.md

 The next docs PER should turn the invariants into public concept prose, starting
 with:

 > Mark root state.
-The rest is just JavaScript.
+Keep the rest JavaScript.

 That draft should keep lifecycle close enough to show why Starbeam is more than a state primitive, but not so close that the first-run model becomes heavy.